 We have generally found the organizations below responsible and reputable.
-But things (staff, management, mission) constantly change, so please be sure to do all your own due diligence as your pursue your Gap Year, international internship, independent study, or other abroad adventures!
-Enjoy!
+But things (staff, management, mission) constantly change, so please be sure to do all your own due diligence as you pursue your Gap Year, international internship, independent study, or other abroad adventures!

 LIST OF GLOBAL ORGANIZATIONS